-Masters of School Psychology Programs near Boston MA
+Masters in School Psychology

 Are you looking for Masters in School Psychology programs?
 Earning your master’s degree in school psychology may be a great way to enhance your career or jumpstart a new one.
 School psychologists play an important role in an educational community, responsible for identification and testing of students for learning disabilities and other exceptional needs, drawing up IEPs and behavioral plans, ensuring cooperation between educators and guardians, interventions, and other responsibilities related to ensuring a successful, productive learning environment.
 Many school psychologists may seek master’s degrees or higher distinctions.

 Choosing Masters in School Psychology Programs: The Essentials

 If you want to pursue a career as a school psychologist, depending on the state you live in and your intended career path, earning your master of school psychology may be a prerequisite for licensure or employment.
 Earning a master in school psychology may also benefit you in other ways, deepening your expertise in your field, adding breadth of knowledge and fluency with current research and research practices, and allowing you the opportunity to pursue a specific concentration of interest at a higher level.

 Choosing the right school psychology graduate program to earn your master’s degree, however, may be a challenge.
 With the wide variety of program types and formats, not to mention the breadth of responsibility and knowledge covered by a school psychologist, how do you truly know you’ve chosen the right one?

 Here are a few key questions to keep in mind when looking at any school psychology master’s program before you make your decision: